josemarsilva/study-database/oracle/labs/Oracle-RMAN/README.md

 RMAN> exit
 ```

-* Option no. 4: connection to a specific target database (PDB) from RMAN Utility
+* Option no. 4: connection to a specific target database (/) from RMAN Utility

 ```bash
 [oracle@localhost ~]$ rman